Below are the stated Auckland Grammar School Rules as of September 2019.

 Addressing Staff Members

-(g) Students will address male staff members as Sir or by their correct name.
+(a) Students will address male staff members as Sir or by their correct title and name (eg: Mr Jones).

-(h) Students will address female staff members as Miss or by their correct name.
+(b) Students will address female staff members as Miss or by their correct title and name (eg: Mrs Jones).

 Drugs, Alcohol and Tobacco

-1.3 A disciplinary committee of the Board of Trustees is authorised, in its sole discretion, to determine, in any particular case before it, whether a drug or pill is prohibited by Rule 1.1.
+(c) A disciplinary committee of the Board of Trustees is authorised, in its sole discretion, to determine, in any particular case before it, whether a drug, pill or substance is prohibited by Rule (a) above.

-2.2 No student shall bully, assault, fight with or intimidate another student or staff member.
+(b) No student shall bully, harass, assault, fight with or intimidate another student or staff member.

-2.3 No student shall be in possession or use knives or other weapons.
+(c) No student shall be in possession of, or use, knives or other weapons.

 Auckland Grammar School expects the following Rules and Regulations to be followed by students while under the authority of the School:

-(a) The following is the school uniform of Auckland Grammar School.
+The following is the School uniform of Auckland Grammar School:

 Navy shirt and shorts with plain navy or black leather belt (small buckle), long black socks (with garters), black hard leather lace up shoes (no slip ons), Auckland Grammar School jersey.